 The Transition Year Science Week at DIAS Dunsink Observatory runs during the last week of February each year.
 We welcomed 5 students in 2017 and this grew to 16 students in 2018, from the Dublin area and surrounding counties.
-We plan to run it again in late February 2019.
+Due to operational circumstances we had to cancel it in 2019 but it will be back for February 2020.

 Enquiries to the Dunsink Observatory mobile phone at +353-87-6294966, or firstname.lastname@example.org.